Metallurgy in pre-Columbian America: Mesoamerica

-When the Tarascan State came into conflict with the Aztecs during the 15th century, the Tarascan State had successfully defended the empire via the use of bronze weapons, which the Aztecs had never developed.

 Northern America

 Archaeological evidence has not revealed metal smelting or alloying of metals by pre-Columbian native peoples north of the Rio Grande; however, they did use native copper extensively.

 Old Copper Culture

-As widely accepted as this statement might be it should not be considered synonymous with a lack of metal objects, as it points out native copper was relatively abundant, particularly in the Great Lakes region.
-The latest glacial period had resulted in the scouring of copper bearing rocks.
-Once the ice retreated, these were readily available for use in a variety of sizes.
-Copper was shaped via cold hammering into objects from very early dates (Archaic period in the Great Lakes region: 8000–1000 BCE).
-There is also evidence of actual mining of copper veins (Old Copper Complex), but disagreement exists as to the dates.
+Pure native copper was abundant in the Great Lakes region, particularly Michigan, but Wisconsin, Minnesota, and Manitoba as well.
+The last glacial period had left copper bearing rock exposed and scoured bare.
+Once the ice retreated, loose pieces were readily available in a variety of sizes for use.
+Copper was cold hammered into objects from very early in the Archaic period (in the region: 8000–1000 BC).
+There is also evidence the indigenous people of the Old Copper Complex mined copper veins in the rock, but disagreement exists as to when.

 Extraction would have been extremely difficult.
-Hammerstones may have been used to break off pieces small enough to be worked.
-This labor-intensive process might have been eased by building a fire on top of the deposit, then quickly dousing the hot rock with water, creating small cracks.
-This process could be repeated to create more small cracks.
+Hammerstones may have been used to break off pieces to be worked.
+This labor-intensive process might have been eased by building a fire on top of the deposit to soften the metal.

 The copper could then be cold-hammered into shape, which would make it brittle, or hammered and heated in an annealing process to avoid this.
-The final object would then have to be ground and sharpened using local sandstone.
-Numerous bars have also been found, possibly indicative of trade for which their shaping into a bar would also serve as proof of quality.
+The final object would then have to be ground and sharpened using native sandstone.
+Numerous bars have been found with no identified purpose like trade or barter.

-Great Lake artifacts found in the Eastern Woodlands of North America seem to indicate there were widespread trading networks by 1000 BCE.
-Progressively the usage of copper for tools decreases with more jewelry and adornments being found.
-This is believed to be indicative of social changes to a more hierarchical society.
-Thousands of copper mining pits have been found along the lake shore of Lake Superior, and on Isle Royale.
-These pits may have been in use as far back as 8,000 years ago.
-This copper was mined and then made into objects such as heavy spear points and tools of all kinds.
-It was also made into mysterious crescent objects that some archaeologists believe were religious or ceremonial items.
-The crescents were too fragile for utilitarian use, and many have 28 or 29 notches along the inner edge, the approximate number of days in a lunar month.